-Pricing starts at $30 per month.
+Pricing starts at $45 per month per 5 users.

 Proofhub has always been a very highly-regarded tool not only in terms of proofing but also in terms of project management.
 It possesses an extensive amount of interesting features that are worth paying attention to.
 In fact, the developers decided, as they themselves state, to put “all the right tools in one online project management tool”.
-Most interesting things about Proofhub are:
+The most interesting things about Proofhub are:

 - Highly functional project management solutions, including Kanban boards, Gantt charts, Notepad, Announcement section and etc.

 - Great customization and branding extra features for your company.

 - Time-tracking and customizable reports.

 - Great review tool with online chats for efficient collaboration.

 However, the extensive all-in-one functionality also has its downsides: